 Alliant’s emphasis within forensics equips PhD and PsyD clinical psychology students with the knowledge, skills and experience to effectively work with criminal populations and within criminal/civil legal settings.

-If you envision working with a wide-range of law enforcement, correctional, legal and medical professionals, our forensic emphasis will open doors to the criminal and civil justice systems of therapeutic jurisprudence.
+If you envision working with a wide-range of law enforcement, correctional, legal and medical professionals, our forensic emphasis can help open doors to the criminal and civil justice systems of therapeutic jurisprudence.

 The emphasis in relation to forensics within clinical psychology covers diverse needs relating to: